AndrewHaglund/blog/content/blog/2024/2023-Review.md

 - Jan: The White Lotus
 - Jan: Fleishman Is in Trouble

----

-*As Warner-Discovery’s renowned rerun ad-laden movie channel extravaganza TNT would say, “We Know Drama”.
+[^1]: As Warner-Discovery’s renowned rerun ad-laden movie channel extravaganza TNT would say, “We Know Drama.”

-**Obligatory “There are many like it, but this one is mine”.
+[^2]: Obligatory “There are many like it, but this one is mine.”

-***The ads are obnoxious.
+[^3]: The ads are obnoxious.
 One ad repeats throughout the series has Malcom Gladwell reading (I kid you not) this banger ad-copy, “Apple Card: a credit card made by Apple.”
 Good gravy.